 Domaine D’Orfeuilles Vouvray Sec 2020

-- The “Demi-Sec” (semi-dry) comes from a south-east facing “Les Coudraies” vineyard.
-These old vines are planted on limestone subsoil with clay and Siliceous soils and harvested when the grapes are at peak ripeness with some grapes harvested just over-ripe.2015 was a warmer year in the Loire and this wine shows a slightly more full palate than the 2014.
+- The “Sec” (dry) comes from a south-east facing “Les Coudraies” vineyard.
+These old vines are planted on limestone subsoil with clay and Siliceous soils and harvested when the grapes are at peak ripeness with some grapes harvested just over-ripe.2020 was a warmer year in the Loire and this wine shows a full palate.
 It’s beautifully aromatic.
-Flavours of honey, stone fruits, peach, grapefruit and sweetness gives way to fresh acid thrills and lengthy appeal.
+Flavours of honey, stone fruits, peach, grapefruit gives way to fresh acid thrills and lengthy appeal.

 Domaine Du Nozay Sancerre 2019

 - The 2019 has arrived.
 An elegant and discrete aromatic display of citrus (pink grapefruit, lychee and lemon) but mostly yellow peach.
 The palate is fresh cut pear in syrup, grapefruit, citrus & chalky crunch all perfectly balanced with acidity, structure and fruit; its crisp & refreshing, flavoursome and gluggable.